 The Texas Community Property Rule means that everything either you or your spouse owns is owned by both of you together.

-In a Texas, divorce property must be divided.
-An uncontested divorce means that you and your spouse have decided how you want to divide up the property.
+In Texas, divorce property must be divided.
+An uncontested divorce means that you and your spouse have decided how to divide the property.

-However, you still have to get the judge to approve how you are dividing it up.
-For the judge to approve the property division, you still have to tell the judge what the property division is by putting it in your final divorce decree.
+However, you still have to get the judge to approve how you divide it.
+For the judge to support the property division, you still have to tell the judge what the property division is by putting it in your final divorce decree.